An 11-year-old with autism was arrested for scratching a classmate with a pencil, lawsuit says

 It would change on a Thursday afternoon.
 On Aug.
 29, 2019, A.V. was experiencing “disability-related behavioral challenges” when a classmate wrote on the 11-year-old with a marker, according to the lawsuit.
 A.V. responded by poking the classmate with a pencil, resulting in a small cut on his arm.
 Although the classmate said the cut did not hurt, the 11-year-old was requested to leave the classroom by the school’s dean of students and principal, the lawsuit says.

 As A.V. was sitting quietly with the school psychologist, the principal allegedly relayed to resource officers Sidney Nicholson and Lyle Peterson that the boy had responded to his classmate by “stabbing” him, and was concerned that there would be another incident.
-The officers proposed bringing the boy to their office to talk, the lawsuit says, and Nicholson said they’d be prepared if the boy didn’t want to go: “If he wants to come, that’s fine; if he doesn’t, that’s fine, too.”
+The officers proposed bringing the boy to their office to talk, the lawsuit says, and Nicholson said they would be prepared if the boy didn’t want to go: “If he wants to come, that’s fine; if he doesn’t, that’s fine, too.”

 That was not the case when the officers arrived, the body-cam footage shows.
 A.V., who is not highly verbal, according to the lawsuit, did not respond to the officers’ attempt to get him to come with them, resulting in the officers each grabbing the boy by his wrists and lifting him from his chair.